 (7) An LEA evaluation system shall identify potential employment consequences, including discipline and termination, if an educator fails to meet performance expectations.

-(8) An LEA evaluation system shall include a review or appeals process for an educator to challenge the conclusions of a summative evaluation that provides for adequate and timely due process for the educator consistent with Section 53A-8a-406(2).
+(8) An LEA evaluation system shall include a review or appeals procedure for an educator to challenge the process of a summative evaluation that provides for adequate and timely due process for the educator consistent with Section 53A-8a-406(2).

 G. An LEA may include additional components in an evaluation system.